ableco/planter/README.md

 # Planter

-Planter helps streamline the process of creating issue specific seed files for your pull requests.
+Planter helps streamline QA on your Rails apps by making it easy to create issue specific seed files for your pull requests.

+## Requirements

+- A Rails app with the Planter gem installed
+- The app needs to be deployed to Heroku
+- The app needs to use Heroku review apps with the `buildpack-ruby-rake-deploy-tasks` buildpack

 ## Installation